DrDynamic/plox/README.md

 - Functions
 - Function Extension
 - Local functions
-- Native Functions
 - Elvis (X ??
 Y) Operators
-- While loop
 - Do While Loop
 - Repeat block like Kotlin
 - super, this keywords for oop
-- Break and Continue keyword for loops
 - Bitwise operators <<, >>, >>>
 - Function can take other Function as Parameter
 - Runtime error